-CPU L2 Cache ECC Checking Default: Enabled

-This item can be used to enable ECC (Error Checking Code) for the level-2 cache memory.
+CPU L2 Cache ECC Checking Default: Enabled This item can be used to enable ECC (Error Checking Code) for the level-2 cache memory.
+We recommend that you leave this item at the default value cache memory.
 We recommend that you leave this item at the default value Enabled.

-Quick Power On Self Test

-You can enable this item to shorten the power on testing and have your system start up a little faster.
+Quick Power On Self TestDefault: EnabledYou can enable this item to shorten the power on testing and have yoursystem start up a little faster.

-Boot Sequence

-Default: A, C, SCSI

-This item defines where the system will look for an operating system, and the order of priority.
+Boot Sequence Default: A, C, SCSI This item defines where the system will look for an operating system, and the order of priority.
 You can boot an operating system from many locations including a SCSI device, a ZEP drive, a floppy diskette drive, or an LS-120 high-capacity diskette drive.

-Swap Floppy Drive

-If you have two floppy diskette drives in your system, this item allows you to swap around the assigned drive letters so that drive A becomes drive B, and drive B becomes drive A.
+Swap Floppy Drive If you have two floppy diskette drives in your system, this item allows you to swap around the assigned drive letters so that drive A becomes drive B, and drive B becomes drive A.